FIWARE/ops.Fuel-main-dev/README.md

 ## Description

-OPS-Deploy is a complex software composed by a set of Puppet[3] scripts, a task orchestrator (Nailgun[4]), a task executor (Astute[5]) and a UI.
+OPS-Deploy is a complex software composed by a set of [Puppet scripts][3], a task orchestrator ([Nailgun][4]), a task executor ([Astute][5]) and a UI.
 Its goal is to provide a user friendly tool for deploying a new FIWARE Lab node based on OpenStack.
-The tool has a double
-advantage: support a cloud infrastructure owner to set up a new node more quickly than a manual installation and as well as building a more coherent and tested node within the FIWARE Lab federation.
+The tool has a double advantage: support a cloud infrastructure owner to set up a new node more quickly than a manual installation and as well as building a more coherent and tested node within the FIWARE Lab federation.
 As said previously, OPS-Deploy is based on Fuel by Mirantis and obviously its architecture reflects the original structure.
 An high level architecture diagram is provided below.
 For any detailed information, please refer to the [Fuel official documentation][6].

 ![OPD-Deploy Architecture](https://github.com/SmartInfrastructures/fuel-main-dev/blob/si/4.0/doc/source/_static/OPS-Deploy_Architecture_3.0.jpg)